Does size matter when it comes to a guy’s penis?

 Can a man get bigger and could he do it via stem cells?

 Today’s post is the 2nd in a series on stem cells being sold allegedly for a better sex life.
 You can read the first post here.
+2020 update: you might find this more recent post on a guy injecting unproven fat stem cells into his penis of interest.

 An increasing number of men around the world are paying a lot of money for stem cell “enhancement” procedures.
 Such a procedure could put their health in danger as they strive to be bigger in that area.
 Men are also more often writing in to this blog asking about this topic, weighing risks to potential benefits.